MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-azure-functions-get-started.md

 1. **Database acquisition**.
 The Common Data Service is currently only available through **PowerApps**.
 You need to get access to a PowerApps environment and ensure it contains a database.
 This allows you to configure the SDK to access that database.
 1. **Application registration**.
 To give your Azure function access to the Common Data Service, you need to register a few applications in **Azure Active Directory**.
 This allows you to establish an identity for your applications and specify the permission levels they needs in order to access the APIs.
 1. **Azure Function creation, configuration and programming**.
-You can skip most of this step if you choose to start from the Azure Function project we provide you, and publish it to Azure.
-If you choose to start from scratch, you can create and configure your [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) from the web portal.
+You can create and configure your [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) from the web portal.
 There you will be able to use the appropriate Functions template, and configure the Common Data Service SDK's NuGet references, authentication, and target environment.
 1. **Console client application creation and configuration**.
 You can then run and debug your Azure Function by running the client console app and making HTTP calls to the Function.

 In addition, you can use this function from a PowerApps application.
 There are two key steps:
-1. **Custom API creation and configuration**
+1. **PowerApps Custom API creation and configuration**.
+In order to call the Azure Function from an app, it first needs to be wrapped by a Custom API that defines its API structure and authentication settings.
-2. **Programming and running your PowerApps**
+2. **PowerApps app building and testing**.
+The created custom API can be used to call the Azure Function from an app.
+You can create the app and configure a button control to connect with the custom API inside PowerApps Studio.
+Then you can also test calling the function from PowerApps Player.

 # Database acquisition